jayanthvarma1501/jayanthvarma1501/README.md

 ### Hi there 👋

 My name is Jayanth varma Dantuluri.
-I am pursuing master's in Data and Knowledge Engineering at Otto von Guericke University.I’m always ready to take up new challenges and passionate to solve real-world problems using Machine learning and Deep learning techniques and work on cutting-edge topics.
+I am pursuing master's in Data and Knowledge Engineering at Otto von Guericke University.
+I’m always ready to take up new challenges and passionate to solve real-world problems using Machine learning and Deep learning techniques and work on cutting-edge topics.

 I’m currently working on Radar and Time of Flight sensor fusion to detect and track humans in 3D space.